AllonKleinLab/CLiNC/clinc_R/README.md

 2. Use neighbor-joining to iterative form a cell type hierarchy
 3. Identify statistically significant deviations from conformal symmetry
 4. Use symmetry violations to infer putative differentiation pathways that violate the hierarchy
+5. Detect possible tree distortions and apply a post-hoc correction

-Note that step 4 is only available in the python package.
+Note that steps 4 and 5 are only available in the python package.

 ## Installation ##